VHornyi/TechJobsAnalyzer/readme.md

 # TechJobsAnalyzer: Web Scraping from NoFluffJobs, Data Analysis, and Machine Learning for Job Market Insights

 ## Description
-This project is focused on web scraping, data processing, analysis, and machine learning.
+This project is a university assignment focused on web scraping, data processing, analysis, and machine learning.
 It extracts job postings from the NoFluffJobs platform, processes and stores the data in a structured format, and performs data analysis and predictive modeling to uncover insights about job trends, salaries, and technologies.

 ## Project Structure
 ```